zkdan/cryptoquip/README.md

 # Cryptoquotes
-An NYT-style game for solving a substitution cypher.
-Each letter stands for a different one, not going in order.
+An NYT-inspired game for solving a substitution cypher.
+Each letter stands for a different one in the alphabet.

 ## To do
-- Display paired letter above quip letter
-- Toggle pairing of alphabet letter when tapped
 - localStorage/cookies for one quip a day per user
+- Error handling (same letter chosen, )
+- Alert for win
+- Add author of quote
+- Click off to deselect quip letter
+- Hint
+- Figure out why the first letter is buggy
+- ~~Display paired letter above quip letter~~
+- ~~Toggle pairing of alphabet letter when tapped~~
-- Line breaks at spaces, not inside words
+- ~~Line breaks at spaces, not inside words~~
-- useReducer to coordinate letters chosen
+- ~~useReducer to coordinate letters chosen~~